Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 <img src="https://github.com/Arun152k/Analysis-of-US-Elections-2020/blob/master/Graphs/Pie_Sentiment.png" width="500" height="400"  />

 To perform sentiment analysis we used the Vader sentiment analysis API on the data-set.
-From the image, you can tell that almost 50% of the tweets are positive in nature.
-This suggests that almost half of the users have a positive outlook on the election results.
+From the image, you can tell that a little more than 50% of the tweets are positive in nature.
+This suggests that almost half of the users have a positive outlook/opinion on the election result.

 ### Mapploter
 We have plotted the republican and democratic geotagged tweets on two separate heatmaps.
 This allows us to visualize and identify the spread of the respective party supporters across the world.
 We have uploaded both the heatmaps on google drive (link below), please download the file and view it on your browser.